-There are many liquid solutions on the market that can simply be poured down the drain to dissolve blockages.
+Many liquid solutions on the market can simply be poured down the drain to dissolve blockages.
 However, be careful when using liquid solutions.
-The chemicals used in them are extremely corrosive, and they could even harm older pipes.
+The chemicals used in them are highly corrosive, and they could even harm older pipes.
 Be cautious and always wear gloves when handling these products.
-Besides, they will only work on soft matter such as hair or dirt.
+Besides, they will only work on soft matter like hair or dirt.

 2. Vinegar and baking soda

-A great natural DIY solution, vinegar and baking soda can be used to clear drainpipes.
-Start by pouring a full kettle of boiling water down the drain.
-Follow with a ½ cup of baking soda, leave for 5 minutes, and add one cup of vinegar and one cup of hot water.
+A great natural DIY solution, vinegar, and baking soda can clear drainpipes.
+Start by pouring a whole kettle of boiling water down the drain.
+Follow with ½ cup of baking soda, leave for 5 minutes, and add one cup of vinegar and hot water.
 Leave for 10 minutes, then pour one more kettle of boiling water to flush the loosened build-up down the pipe.

 3. Boiling Water